 How often do jobs become available within Calista Corporation or its subsidiaries?

 Note: To view current openings, click "Job Opportunities" at the top-right of the page.

 As we continue to grow as a corporation, there will be many job opportunities throughout Calista Corporation and its subsidiaries.

 Generally, subsidiaries must first bid and be awarded new projects before we are able to begin recruiting for the positions needed.
 Many projects we bid have Shareholder preference, however, some contracts, by law, state we cannot have Shareholder preference.
 It is the intent of management to continue to bid new projects that will enhance Shareholder hire within our corporation.
 We have a 10 year track record of successfully bidding on projects that bring jobs to the people we serve.

-If you are seeking a job with Calista Corporation or any of our subsidiaries, you will need to click on Human Resources, then Job Openings, which will bring you to the Calista Corporation Career Center.
-Once at this location, you can submit your online application to any position you are interested in.
+If you are seeking a job with Calista Corporation or any of our subsidiaries, visit the Job Opportunities page to submit your online application for any position you are interested in.
 If you are a Shareholder or a Descendant and there are not any positions you would like to apply for, you may still be interested in taking the time to apply to our Talent Bank.
 Once we have your information in the system, we can contact you if any future openings become available that you are qualified for or interested in.